 We believe an underappreciated bullish factor for markets is the potential for political gridlock.
 Though gridlock can be frustrating from a social standpoint, it can mitigate potentially sweeping legislative changes and provide more clarity for executives and investors to plan.
 This is why our US political and economic analyses focus not just on the US presidential election, but on congressional races that help determine the level of political gridlock.

 As widely expected, election uncertainty persisted beyond Election Day.
-However, Joe Biden will be inaugurated on January 20 and the Democratic Party will control Congress, albeit with very narrow majorities in both chambers.
+However, Joe Biden is the President of the United States and his Democratic Party also controls Congress, albeit with very narrow majorities in both chambers.

-While Democrats now control the White House and Congress, we believe their razor thin Senate majority (a 50-50 deadlock with VP-elect Kamala Harris casting the tie-breaking vote) raises the odds for intraparty gridlock.
+We believe Democrats’ razor thin Senate control (a 50-50 deadlock with Vice President Kamala Harris casting the tie-breaking vote) raises the odds for intraparty gridlock.
 With that slim edge, any one or two Democratic dissenters can prevent a bill’s passage, likely killing or watering down potential legislation.
+In the House of Representatives, Democrats hold a similarly slim edge—the smallest since 1900—and redistricting looms, which likely influences some swing-district Democratic representatives to moderate.
 We believe narrow Democratic majorities in both chambers likely prevent broad, sweeping legislation—a bullish feature for stocks.

-We believe long-term investors are best-served refraining from altering their investment strategies based on the election alone.
-One of the worst things you can do is allow your emotions to derail your long-term plan based on the election outcome.
-Remember to study what politicians do, not what they say and try to keep your own political beliefs out of your investment decision making.
-If you have trouble doing so, a trusted investment adviser may be able to help.
+We believe long-term investors are best-served refraining from altering their investment strategies based on politics alone.
+One of the worst things you can do is allow your emotions or biases lead you to stray from your long-term investment plan.
+If you have trouble staying disciplined or if you think you could benefit from professional experience, a trusted investment adviser may be able to help.

 Come back to this page regularly to stay up to date on how Fisher Investments views on new political developments’ potential impact on investments and economics.
 Or call us at (800) 568-5082 to speak with a qualified representative who can provide further guidance on your personal situation.